Fire Extinguisher Service, Sales & Training

 Do you only perform annual extinguisher inspections?

-No. This page is built to reflect broader extinguisher support including annual service, maintenance, recharge, hydro testing coordination, replacement, new extinguisher sales, cabinet and bracket support, placement help, and training-related education.
+No. We support broader extinguisher work including annual service, maintenance, recharge, hydro testing coordination, replacement, new extinguisher sales, cabinet and bracket support, placement help, and training.

 What extinguisher types do you support?